TRIQS/dft_tools/doc/guide/conv_elk.rst

   0.0 0.0 1.0 !4) vertex 3
   32 32 32    !5) k-mesh grid size

 Lines 1) to 4) specifies the corners (in lattice coordinates) of the k-grid box and line 5) is the grid size in each direction (see the Elk manual).
 If the user desires to plot a 2D plane, then the user should define the plane using lines 2) and 3) [relative to line 1)] and define line 4) to be the cross-product of lines 2) and 3) [i.e. the vector in line 4) is normal to the 2D plane].
 The outputs will be in terms of the k-dependent quantities in the irreducible Brillouin zone (IBZ).
-The files needed for the interface are:
+The files needed for this converter routine are:

 #.
-EIGVAL_FS.OUT - same as EIGVAL.OUT but the output is of the Fermi surface calculation.
+EIGVAL_FS.OUT - same as EIGVAL.OUT but with the corresponding plot3d user defined k-mesh instead.
 #.
-KPOINT_FS.OUT - same as KPOINT.OUT but the output is of the Fermi surface calculation.
+KPOINT_FS.OUT - same as KPOINT.OUT but with the corresponding plot3d user defined k-mesh instead.
 #.
-PROJ_FS.OUT - same as PROJ.OUT but the output is of the Fermi surface calculation.
+PROJ_FS.OUT - same as PROJ.OUT but with the corresponding plot3d user defined k-mesh instead.
 #.
-WANPROJ_L**_S**_A****_FS.OUT - same as WANPROJ_L**_S**_A****.OUT but the output is of the Fermi surface calculation.
+WANPROJ_L**_S**_A****_FS.OUT - same as WANPROJ_L**_S**_A****.OUT but with the corresponding plot3d user defined k-mesh instead.
 #.
 EFERMI.OUT - contains the Fermi energy.
 #.
 SYMCRYS.OUT - has the crystal symmetries used for symmetries observables.
 #.
 LATTICE.OUT - has lattice-Cartesian basis transformation matrices.